What Is Tattoo Ink Made Of?

 Glow In The Dark Tattoo Inks

 Tattoos that will glow when in darker environments are growing in popularity.
 Personally, I find these quite scary, almost like a radioactive glow on your body.
-Also referred to as UV tattoos or blacklight tattoos, they are made with ingredients which react when exposed to ultraviolet light.
+Also referred to as UV tattoos or blacklight tattoos, they are made with ingredients that react when exposed to ultraviolet light.

 Some of these inks may contain phosphorus, which can be toxic depending on the source or method of delivery.
 Those which don’t, still might contain plant-based ingredients that can cause allergic reactions.
 Studies have found there have been more adverse skin reactions to UV tattoos than traditional ink-based tattoos.